Parentification

 About

 Parentification is a term used to describe the process where “children are assigned the role of an adult, taking on both emotional and functional responsibilities that typically are performed by the parent”.
-The term can be broken down into subtypes.
-Instrumental parentification is labeled when the child is given functional duties of the parent such as grocery shopping and paying bills.
+The term includes several subtypes.
+Instrumental parentification occurs when parents assign the child functional duties, such as grocery shopping and paying bills.
 With more detrimental outcomes, emotional parentification describes when the child is expected to provide the emotional and psychological needs of a parent (Engelhardt 2012).

 Consequences of Parentifying a Child

-Often, when a child goes through parentification, they continue to take on more and more responsibility for the parent in efforts to receive praise or attention.
-This can escalate to the child disregarding their own needs and tasks for the parents’ (Engelhardt 2012).
+Often, when a child goes through parentification, they continue to take on more and more responsibility for the parent to receive praise or attention.
+This can escalate to the child disregarding their own needs and tasks for the parents (Engelhardt 2012).

-In both research and common discussion of parentification, it is found several times that a main consequence of this process is attachment issues for the child.
+Both research and common discussions of parentification, often find that a consequence of this process are attachment issues.
 Insecure attachment has cascading effects on behavior, emotional regulation, and more that can continue into problem behaviors in adulthood.
 Specifically, there appears to be a link between maternal behaviors and parentification.
-Mothers who were themselves parentified during their childhood are less warm towards their children and often push parentification on their own.
+Mothers who experienced parentification during their childhood tend to be less warm towards their children and often push parentification on them.
 This results in externalizing behavior problems in children that are found to follow them into adulthood and even, then, their own families (Nutall et. al, 2012).
 This research further reinforces the need to look at the big picture of family dynamics because one detrimental relationship can have a snowball effect.

 Other issues that may arise as a result of parentification include: